Pronounciation: A-GA-ve cry-SAN-tha

 Foliage/texture: Rosettes grayish green relatively narrow, stiff and upright, strap-shaped leaves that are straight to undulate.
 Always well armed with pronounced teeth on the leaf margins that are brown to gray in color and are either straight, reflexed or deflexed; very coarse texture.

-Flowers & fruits: Produces a towering 6 to 12 feet flower panicle with congested (clusters of hundreds) umbels of bright golden-yellow flowers having a noticeable musky coconut aroma at full anthesis.
+Flowers & fruits: Produces a towering 6 to 12 feet flower panicle with congested (clusters of hundreds) yellow to golden yellow flowers having a noticeable musky coconut aroma at full anthesis.

 Seasonal color: Flowers once before mother plant death.
 Flowering time is usually May to August.